lazywhite/python/framework/OpenERP/note.md

 ## Component
 ```
 PostgreSQL database \(can be clustered databases\)
     direct SQL queries
     ORM modules
 OpenERP server \(could be multiple and load balanced \)
     enterprise logic
 Client
     Javascript web browser application
         jsonRPC
     OS client
         XML-RPC (session-less)
 ```
 ## MVC
 ```
 Model
     the postgresql tables
 View
-    defined in XML files
+    defined by XML files
 Controller
     the objects of OpenERP
 ```

 ## Topic
-1. everything in OpenERP, and objects method in particular, are exposed via the network and a security layer, access to the data model is in fact a
+everything in OpenERP, and objects method in particular, are exposed via the network and a security layer, access to the data model is in fact a
 'service' and it is possible to expose new services

 services can make use of the WSGI stack, WSGI is a standard solution in
 the Python ecosystem to write HTTP servers, applications and middleware